os-autoinst/os-autoinst-distri-opensuse/README.md

 ---
-*osado* – or with long name *os-autoinst-distri-opensuse* – is repo which contains tests, which are executed by openQA for openSUSE and SLE distributions.
+*osado* – or with long name *os-autoinst-distri-opensuse* – is repo which contains the [test distribution](https://en.wikipedia.org/wiki/Software_distribution) of the suite and harness, executed by openQA for openSUSE and SLE distributions.

 Why the name *osado*?
 Two reasons: